Rahiman047/Jobify-app/Readme.md

 - but in this project going for proxy.
         1)CORS package -- npm install cors , after that import cors from "cors", app.use(cors()) 2)Proxy

+### Proxy
+- access from anywhere.
+- we don't need to use full url.